-- 30 and the ERA-Interim maximum wind speed estimates.
-The return levels were calculated using the same GEV approach as in the case of ERA-Interim data.
-The observations were 10 minute winds speed measured after every three hours and the annual maximum values was filtered from this data.
-In this sense the observational values are not exactly the same as reanalyzed data and this may create some systematic difference.
+In this sense the observational values are not exactly the same as reanalyzed data, and this may create some systematic difference.
 However, when using the annual maximum values as the bases for fitting the distribution this may reduce the bias.
-For stations MM1, MM2 and MM3, there was only two years of data available, a short - 35 period to estimate even 10-year return levels.
-Therefore, to have the extreme value analysis be as robust as possible, for these stations, we applied the Block Maxima approach (e.g., Coles, 2001) to the monthly maximum values, using the R package extRemes (Gilleland and Katz, 2016).
-For most of the other station locations, the data used for the extreme value analyses covered the years 1979-2015 that is the same period as used in case of ERA-Interim data. - 40 For the Pyhätunturi -fell area, we also compared a spatial variation of high wind speed as simulated by the WAsP- package with a wind multiplier downscaled wind.
+For stations MM1, MM2 and MM3, there was only 2 years of data available, a short period to estimate even 10-year return levels.
+Therefore, to have the extreme value analysis be as robust as possible, for these stations, we applied the block maxima approach (e.g., Coles, 2001) to the monthly maximum values, using the R package extRemes (Gilleland and Katz, 2016).
+For most of the other station locations, the data used for the extreme value analyses covered the years 1979- 2015, which is the same period as used in the case of ERA-Interim data.

+For the Pyhätunturi Fell area, we also compared a spatial variation in high wind speed as simulated by the WAsP package with a wind multiplier downscaled wind.
 The area was slightly smaller (Fig. 5) due to the availability of terrain information needed for a WAsP simulation.
-In the WAsP simulation, the geogstrophic wind speed was expected to be 39 ms-1 from northwest.
-This geogstrophic wind speed leads to approximately 26 ms-1 winds at the top of the Pyhätunturi -fell, which is roughly the 10-year return level maximum wind speed (see Table 1).
-For a comparable wind multiplier downscaling, the coarse scale north-westerly wind 12.7 ms-1 was used as the basis in the calculation.
+In the WAsP simulation, the geostrophic wind speed was expected to be $39 \text{ m s}^{-1}$ from northwest.
+This geostrophic wind speed leads to approximately $26 \text{ m s}^{-1}$ winds at the top of the Pyhätunturi Fell, which is roughly the 10-year return level maximum wind speed (see Table 1).
+For a comparable wind multiplier downscaling, the coarse-scale northwesterly wind 12.7 m s-1 was used as the basis in the calculation.
 In this way the maximum wind speed was the same in both simulations.

-5 3 Results
+3 Results